da99/boxomojo/README.md

     #!!!
       Defining a variable:
-        In other words: place the string, "One", on a stack. execute "is:" as a function that grabs the previous item, "One", and the proceding item, the number 1.
+        1) In other words: place the string, "One", on a stack.
+        2) Execute "is:" as a function that grabs the previous item, "One", and the proceding item, the number 1.
-        Save as a variable.
+        3) Save as a variable.
     !!!

     "My-Var" is: 100